elovalo/elovalo/README.md

     scons

-Then the AVR output gets into `build_avr` and exporter stuff to `build_exporter`.
+Then the AVR output gets into `build/elo` and `build/zcl` and exporter stuff to `build/exporter`.
 To run the exporter:

-    build_exporter/exporter
+    build/exporter/exporter

 If you want just to play with effets and you don't have an AVR compiler, you may skip AVR build by running: